rotdrop/nextcloud-app-pdf-downloader/README.md

 ## Intro
 This is an app for the Nextcloud cloud software.
-It adds a new menu entry to the actions menu in the files view which lets you download entire directory trees as a single PDF file.
+It adds a new menu entry to the actions menu of each folder or archive-file in the files view which lets you download entire directory trees as a single PDF file.
+Additionally, it adds a tab to the details-view where version actions can be performed.

-That is:
+For the PDF generation the following steps are performed:

-- it walks through the given folder
+- walk through the given folder
-- converts all found files to PDF
+- convert all found files to PDF
-  - optionally transparently traverses archive files (zip etc.)
+  - optionally transparently traverse archive files (zip etc.)
-  - handles some special cases
+  - handle some special cases
-  - tries to convert the remaining files with unoconv or an admin-provided fallback-script
+  - try to convert the remaining files with unoconv or an admin-provided fallback-script
-  - generates a PDF placeholder error page for each failed conversion
+  - generate a PDF placeholder error page for each failed conversion
-- it then combines all found or generated PDF files in one document using pdftk
+- then combine all found or generated PDF files in one document using pdftk
 - add bookmarks to mark the start of each folder and each file
   - existing bookmarks are "shifted down" accordingly
   - the resulting bookmark structure resembles the folder structure
-- optionally places a "Folder PAGE/MAX_PAGES" label to top of each page
+- optionally place a "Folder PAGE/MAX_PAGES" label to top of each page
-- finally presents the generated PDF as download
+- finally present the generated PDF as download or save it to the cloud file-system.

+The offers the choice between online and background PDF generation.
+"Background" means that a job is scheduled which then runs independent from the web-browser frontend.
+The user will be notified after the job has completed.

 ## Compatibility
 The app currently requires PHP >= 8.0.
 It should be usable with